 Company Background

-SPEC now employs over 20 people, including 5 Ph.D. scientists, several engineers and occupies 10,000 square feet of office, lab and shop space.
-In 1998 the company instrumented a Learjet for atmospheric research that has been used as a test bed for Instrument Development and participation in major field programs.
-More recently the company was awarded FAA STC’s for installation of SPEC state-of-the-art cloud particle probes and supporting instruments on Super King Air 350 research aircraft for the Thai and Chinese governments.
+SPEC now employs 14 people, including 3 Ph.D. scientists, graduate engineers, technicians and support staff.
+The company occupies 9,000 square feet of office, lab and shop space.
+In 1998 the company instrumented a Learjet Model 25 for atmospheric research that was used as a test bed for Instrument Development and participation in major field programs.
+In 2018, SPEC retired the Model 25 and purchased a Learjet Model 35A, Learjet, transferring the research equipment from the Model 25.
+In 2012 the company was awarded FAA STC’s for installation of SPEC state-of-the-art cloud particle probes and supporting instruments on Super King Air 350 research aircraft for the Thai and Chinese governments.
+Since then SPEC has instrumented seven Super King Air 350 aircraft for atmospheric research, and is presently partnering with Weather Modification Incorporated (WMI) to instrument

 The science underpinning instrument development and atmospheric research has always been the driving motivation for SPEC personnel.
 Our mission is to develop cutting-edge instrumentation that we take to the field to collect unprecedented data, which are then incorporated into peer-reviewed publications.